2020 WFD Rules

 QRP: CW = 5 watts maximum carrier.
-Phone/Digi = 10 watts peak power.
+Phone/Digi = 10W maximum peak power.

-no permanent buildings, no insulation, no central heating/AC system, including campgrounds, park picnic tables, tents, some RVs (see above), lean-tos, etc. Comfort allownces are made for windbreaks, sun/rain/snow cover (canopy/tent/pop-up), and heat source (fire, pation heater, catalyst/propane heater, torpedo/kerosene heater, electric heater, etc), or cooling if needed.
-Operating from your pool deck or backyard screen gazebo would be considered “outdoor” as long at it’s not attached to the house and you’re more than 30 feet from your normal station.
-An open- air pavilion with no walls would be considered Outdoor as would a tent, canopy or canvas pop-up.
-An entrant using a plugged-in, fully enclosed, insulated and centrally heated/cooled motor-home or trailer would be considered “Indoor” although they may still be eleigible for “remote” and “alternate power” bonus points.
-A station set up thusly may still qualify for the “alternate power” bonus if not using commercial power, Conversely, operation from an un-insulated vehicle (car, van, boat or truck, mobile or not) would be considered "Outdoor".
-In order to claim the "Outdoor"bonus, ALL stations in your entry must fit the definition, no exceptions.
+no permanent buildings, no insulation, no central heating/AC system, including campgrounds, park picnic tables, tents, some RV's (see below), lean-tos, etc. Comfort allowances are made for windbreaks, sun/rain/snow cover (canopy/tent/pop-up), and heat source (fire, patio heater, catalyst/propane heater, torpedo/kerosene heater, electric heater, etc), or cooling if needed.
+Operating from your pool deck or backyard screen gazebo would be considered “outdoor” as long as it’s not attached to the house and you’re more than 30 feet from your normal station.
+An open- air pavilion with no walls would be considered Outdoor as would a tent, canopy, or canvas pop-up.
+An entrant using a plugged-in, fully enclosed, insulated, and centrally heated/cooled motor-home or trailer would be considered “Indoor” although they may still be eligible for “remote” and “alternate power” bonus points.
+A station set up thusly may still qualify for the “alternate power” bonus if not using commercial power.
+Conversely, operation from an un-insulated vehicle (car, van, boat, or truck, mobile or not) would be considered “outdoor”.
+In order to claim the “outdoor” bonus, all stations in your entry must fit the definition, no exceptions.

 Allowed Bands: The Amateur non -WARC band allocations recognized by the ITU, i.e. 160, 75/80, 40, 20, 15, 10, 6, and 2 meters, plus the UHF bands.
 To qualify as a band worked, at least 1 valid, non-solicited, two-way QSO must have taken place on said band during the contest.
-The WARC bands (30m, 12m, & 17m) and 60m are Off Limits for WFD QSOs as they are for any other contest.
-Entrants are strongly advised to avoid parking on recognized national simplex calling channels on 6m, VHF and UHF bands and use adjacent frequencies.
+The WARC bands (30m, 12m, & 17m) and 60m are off-limits for WFD QSOs as they are for any other contest.
+Entrants are strongly advised to avoid parking on recognized national simplex calling channels on the 6m, VHF, and UHF bands and use adjacent frequencies.

-Satellite Contact Rules: Satellite contacts do not count as a new mode/band multiplier.
+Satellite Contact rules: Satellite contacts do not count as a new mode/band multiplier.
 Satellite contacts are limited to ONE ONLY per entry so as to not tie up satellite frequencies with stations calling CQ WFD.
 A simple CQ (versus CQ WFD) is sufficient and you should be prepared to give a signal report and your VHF Grid Square to the other station versus your normal WFD exchange.
-A satellite contact is worth 1500 bonus points, "one time only".
-Making further contacts earns no extra points. if you complete a satellite QSO, be sure to note the bonus points as well as a short synopsis of the contact in the "SoapBox".
+A satellite contact is worth 1500 bonus points, one time only.
+Making further contacts earns no extra points.
+If you complete a satellite QSO, be sure to note the bonus points as well as a short synopsis of the contact in the “Soapbox”.
 Chances are very good that the other station will not be a WFD contestant and he will likely want a confirmation of the contact afterwards, especially if your location is remote.
 Be considerate and comply.

-Qualifying WFD QSO: You must copy the "full exchange" (with the exception of Satellite QSOs, see above).
-QSOs may not be solicited.. in other words: you may not call someone, use the internet (email, IMs, Facebook or spotting networks) or repeater/digipeater to request/suggest they meet you on any frequency for a WFD QSO or set up a QSO in advnce of WFD.
-The internet, Echolink, VOIP, IRLP, repeaters, digi-peaters and cross-banding are "Off Limits" and barred from use to make WFD QSOs as they are in all other contests, with the single exception of a cross-band satellite QSO.
-DO NOT park on the national VHF/UHF/6m calling frequencies to make QSOs.
+Qualifying WFD QSO: You must copy the full exchange (with the exception of Satellite QSOs, see above).
+QSOs may not be solicited... in other words; you may not call someone, use the internet (email, IMs, Facebook or spotting networks) or repeater/digipeater to request/suggest they meet you on any frequency for a WFD QSO or set up a QSO in advance of WFD.
+The internet, Echolink, VOIP, IRLP, repeaters, digi-peaters, and cross-banding are off-limits and barred from use to make WFD QSOs as they are in all other contests, with the single exception of a cross-band Satellite QSO.
+Do not park on the national VHF/UHF/6m calling frequencies to make QSOs.
 Entrants may not count for QSO credit any contact with anyone who is or was a participant in their WFD operation or is present at their WFD

-Qualifying WFD Modes: CW, Phone (includes SSB, AM, FM, Dstar, C4FM, Mototurbo..if the end result is voice, it’s phone) and Digital (includes PSK, Olivia, Packet, SSTV, ATV and other soundcard modes.
+Qualifying WFD Modes (underlined): CW, Phone (includes SSB, AM, FM, Dstar, C4FM, Mototurbo... if the end result is voice it’s phone), and Digital (includes PSK, RTTY, Olivia, Packet, SSTV, ATV and other soundcard modes.
 If the end result is text or a picture, it’s digital).
 Note: Working the same station in multiple digital or phone modes on any one band will result in “dupes” in your logging software.